Differences in entry requirements and learning outcomes in the

 Registration fees include coffee breaks and light lunches.

-A number of student scholarships will be offered that cover registration, travel, and accommodation.
+A number of student scholarships is being offered offered to cover registration,

-The deadline for applying will be in May 2018.
+travel, and accommodation.
+The deadline for applying is May 1st, 2018.

 Tatjana Aparac-Jelušić, University of Osijek, Croatia